 By the word ozhichu curry, it is meant that you can pour this curry over rice and mix and enjoy.

-This green mung bean curry or cherupayar curry is also a very healthy lentil recipe where we cook the healthy green gram or mung bean lentils along with coconut and spices.
+This green mung bean curry or cherupayar curry is also a very healthy dal curry recipe where we cook the healthy green gram or mung beans along with coconut and spices.